Samerion/Isodi/readme.md

 ## Documentation

 Isodi is still in early development, so the documentation may be incomplete.
-It attempts to be compatible with DDox, meaning you can build the documentation using `dub build -b=ddox`
+It aims to be compatible with DDox, meaning you can build the documentation using `dub build -b=ddox`